 When you provision a VM in Azure, two billing meters start running: base compute and Windows Server license.
 The published PAYG rate includes both of these components and every plain, vanilla VM you power on will bill you for both.
 RIs stop the base compute meter.

-RIs are purchased with a lump sum payment via the CSP program and are applied to your tenant or subscription.
+RIs are purchased with a lump sum payment via the CSP program or via a monthly payment via the Azure portal and are applied to your tenant or subscription.
 Any VM running inside of that subscription that “matches” the RI will have its base compute rate zeroed out on the next invoice.Remember that RIs are purchased on a per-VM-family, per-region basis.
 This means that it will only match to a VM or set of VMs if they are of the same family and in the same region as the RI.

 With Instance Size Flexibility, Microsoft will automatically apply any reservations in the most advantageous way to reduce the bill – if the VMs are running in the same region and have the same family as the RI.
 For instance, a reservation for a D4sv3 VM will be applied to a D4sv3 VM or two D2sv3 VMs.
 Examples of VM families include Ds, B, Es, NV and others.
 Keep in mind that RIs are a billing concept.
 There is nothing that needs to be done on the VM itself to stop its base compute meter and utilize the reservation.
 Azure does that automatically upon issuance of the invoice.